 - Assets (stock, machinery, equipment)

-At busy sites and facilities, damage to infrastructure such as walls, doorframes and flooring are incredibly common.
+At busy sites and facilities, damage to infrastructure, including walls, doorframes and flooring, is incredibly common.
 However, it’s important to have procedures in place to ensure these are properly protected too.
-That may mean minimising scuffs and knocks to corners or providing more robust protection for support beams or columns.
+That may mean minimizing scuffs and knocks to corners or providing more robust protection for support beams or columns.
 It could even be maintaining the areas of your site that are prone to wear and tear, such as carpets or tiling.

 The term ‘assets’ can seem quite ambiguous but actually it covers most valuable things at your facility that are worth protecting.
 Machinery, vehicles and equipment are all vital to the smooth running of your business, so they must be protected to prevent not only injury but also outages and downtime.